Large deviations for out of equilibrium correlations in the symmetric simple exclusion process: Poisson equations

-\end{prop} \begin{rmk} Though the statement of Proposition~\ref{prop_regularite_P_triangle_general} makes no mention of them, we recall notations from~\cite{Grisvard2011} so that the reader may check that Theorem 5.1.3.1 applies to our case.\\ Label by $j\in\{1,...,3\}$ the line segments composing $\partial\rhd$ in a counter clockwise fashion, with the convention that $j=1$ for the $y=-1$ segment. $S_j$ is then the point joining segments $j,j+1$ in $\partial \rhd$.
+\end{proposition} \begin{remark} Though the statement of Proposition~\ref{prop_regularite_P_triangle_general} makes no mention of them, we recall notations from~\cite{Grisvard2011} so that the reader may check that Theorem 5.1.3.1 applies to our case.\\ Label by $j\in\{1,...,3\}$ the line segments composing $\partial\rhd$ in a counter clockwise fashion, with the convention that $j=1$ for the $y=-1$ segment. $S_j$ is then the point joining segments $j,j+1$ in $\partial \rhd$.
 Let $\omega_j$ be the counter-clockwise measure of the inwards angle at $S_j$:

 Let $\nu_j=\mu_j$ denote the unit outwards normal and $\tau_j$ be the (counter clockwise) unit tangent vector on the line segment $j$.
 Define also $\Phi_j = \pi/2$ if $j\in\{1,2\}$, $\Phi_j = 0$ if $j=3$ and $\Phi_{3+1} := \Phi_1$.
 Finally, for $m\in\Z$ and each $j$, define: